TrainWeb.org Facebook Page

 Ease: A View: E

-Area: A IC2: 341
+Area: A- IC2: 341

 Map: Ho 12 G 9 Topographic Maps

-The topmost sign on the pole shows the height of the water from Hurricane Agnes in 1972.
+The signs on the white support pole designate the height of an historic flood to hit the valley.
+The topmost sign indeicates the water height from Agnes in 1972.
 But, look higher.
-On the fence is a sign that marks the peak water of the Flood of July 24, 1868.
+On the fence is a sign that marks the peak water of the flood of July 24, 1868.
 Newspaper reports from the time claim the water rose to that point (some 20 feet above normal) within the span of 30 minutes!

 After Flood